THE SERENGETI WILDEBEEST MIGRATION

 See the arrival of the Wildebeest to the Serengeti’s Western Corridor and onwards to the Grumeti Reserve.
 During this period, the herds reach their first high-risk hurdle, the Grumeti River.
 This is the first of the breathtaking river crossings you will see.

 JULY TO SEPTEMBER

-Both sides of the Mara River are important during this period.
-The herds begin to cross central Serengeti into the Western Corridor, then through the Ngurumet River into northern plains of the Serengeti.
-Come late July/early August, the grasses of the western Serengeti die and the herds move on north seeking further grazing.
+Both sides of the Mara River are essential during this period.
+The herds begin to cross central Serengeti into the Western Corridor, then through the Ngurumet River into the northern plains of the Serengeti.
+Come late July/early August, the grasses of the western Serengeti die, and the herds move on north, seeking further grazing.

-However, before they are able to reach the succulent grassy plains of Kenya’s Maasai Mara, they are faced with the next dangerous river crossing, the Mara River.
+However, before they can reach the succulent grassy plains of Kenya’s Maasai Mara, they face the next dangerous river crossing, the Mara River.

 OCTOBER TO NOVEMBER

-Planning a safari to witness the Great Migration can sometimes be tricky, as you have to be at the right place in the right time.
-To get the most out of your trip we have listed a migration guide month by month, including a Serengeti map with the predicted route for the best migration experience.
+Planning a safari to witness the Great Migration can sometimes be tricky, as you must be at the right place and time.
+To get the most out of your trip, we have listed a monthly migration guide, including a Serengeti map with the predicted route for the best migration experience.